IGLADI/AmICompatible/README.md

 ### OSError: Too many open files

 If you encounter the error `OSError: [Errno 24] Too many open files`, try decreasing `max_threads` in `aic.yml`.

+### Jenkins pipeline failed.
+This is not an AIC error.

+Check the `jenkins.log` file inside the `aic_logs` folder.
+Navigate to the folder of the run you want, then the OS folder you want, and open `jenkins.log`.
+Typically, the information you are interested in will be at the end of the file.

+### Check Logs

+If you encounter any issues, checking the logs can provide more insight into what went wrong.
+Logs are typically stored in the `~/.aic_logs` directory, this can be changed in the `aic.yml` file.
+The logs contain ansi colors, you can use `cat` or other to interpret them, if you want to use vscode to read the logs we recommend the `Ansi Colors` extension.